Budget-conscious travelers seeking the lowest entry price

 GetYourGuide (GetYourGuide Standard ticket) offers the most competitive base rate at £17, significantly lower than the official peak gate price.

-Compare rows ↓02GetYourGuide or Tiqets (Tiqets Standard ticket) are preferred, as official Kew tickets are typically non-refundable and non-exchangeable.
+Compare offers ↓02GetYourGuide or Tiqets (Tiqets Standard ticket) are preferred, as official Kew tickets are typically non-refundable and non-exchangeable.

-Compare rows ↓03Go City London Explorer Pass (Tiqets Combo or bundle) is the best value for a curated multi-day itinerary.
+Compare offers ↓03Go City London Explorer Pass (Tiqets Combo or bundle) is the best value for a curated multi-day itinerary.

-Compare rows ↓04Check Tiqets (Tiqets Standard ticket) or GetYourGuide for secondary ticket allocations.
+Compare offers ↓04Check Tiqets (Tiqets Standard ticket) or GetYourGuide for secondary ticket allocations.

-Compare rows ↓05Westminster Walking Tour + Kew Gardens combo (GetYourGuide Tours / guided tickets) for a full-day experience.
+Compare offers ↓05Westminster Walking Tour + Kew Gardens combo (GetYourGuide Tours / guided tickets) for a full-day experience.

-Compare rows ↓06Standard entry (GetYourGuide Standard ticket) for the most direct access via Victoria Gate.
+Compare offers ↓06Standard entry (GetYourGuide Standard ticket) for the most direct access via Victoria Gate.

 FAQ